ghifaryabrarrabbani/Technical-Test-2/Task 1/README.md

 -- This analysis was also done manually by counting the total complaints submitted via phone from CRMEvents and comparing it with the total valid complaints in CRMCallCenterLogs (total minus null complaint IDs).
 The numbers matched, confirming data consistency.
 ```

-- Average of Serving Time
+- Average Serving Time
 ```sql
 select AVG(ser_time) as Average_Time from crmcallcenterlogs cc join crmevents ce on cc.complaint_id = ce.complaint_id
 where cc.ser_time is not null;
 ```
-- Product as the segment of analysis average of serving time
+- Product as The Segment of Analysis Average Serving Time
 ```sql
 select date_trunc('year', cc.date_received) as year_complaint,
 cast(extract(epoch from avg(ser_time))as int) as Average_Time